GameTilDead/ClickerLeague/README.md

 \-\-\-

 \- Garbage: You guessed it.
 It wouldn't be a TL crossover without that sweet oncoming 40 spike that dangles your survival feet in front of your eyes.
-Just like in TL, any attack sent by the opponent takes a bit to reach your side - when it arrives, you must cancel it within two inputs (resetting if either is a pass, allowing for combo-cancelling) or take the respective amount of damage.
-For those familiar with ZC, there is a massive nerf to **all** attack, however opponents' tanked garbage will increase their incoming quest difficulty, slowing their rate of attack (beware the magicians here).
+Just like in TL, any attack sent by the opponent takes a bit to reach your side - when it arrives, you can cancel some with your next input (moving the mouse doesn't count), or take the respective amount of damage.
+For those familiar with ZC, you might think it's impossible to have a good round with the kind of attack being sent.
+Therefore, there is a massive nerf to **all** attack, however opponents' tanked garbage will increase their incoming quest difficulty, slowing their rate of attack.

 \- Mod effects: After reaching at least b2b x8, you can break to force mods onto your opponent.
 They are determined somewhat randomly, but if you pay attention to your past quests you might be able to force the more difficult ones.
 The number of mods sent is determined by `mods = floor(surge/8)`, and received effects last for a base 26s and shorten per pass (-1260ms/perfect, -626ms/imperfect).